 But it wouldn’t be accurate to say the goal of the legal system is the stabilization of normative expectations because the law doesn’t have any goals.
 The events that occur in the legal system are legal decisions or rulings, and like all events, they have no temporal duration.
 One legal decision must be followed by another legal decision; otherwise, the legal system ceases to operate.

 Luhmann argued, controversially, that the legal system does not seek justice; as a self-referential social system, the legal system doesn’t have a goal other than its own reproduction.
-Justice is a value, but a functionally differentiated society is not undergirded by shared values.
-Ethically or morally just outcomes are not essential.
+Justice is a moral or ethical value, but a functionally differentiated society is not undergirded by shared moral/ethical values.
+Just legal outcomes are not essential.
 All that really matters is following established procedure, or due process.
 Above all, legal communication must follow established procedure.

-In order to reproduce itself, the legal system, like the political system, must be seen as legitimate by the rest of society, and the legal and political systems establish their own legitimacy by following accepted procedures, as well as by inviting the participation of people.
-If people are able serve on juries (and even become lawyers, judges, and bailiffs, court reporters, etc.), they feel that they are included in the legal system.
+In order to reproduce itself, the legal system—like the political system, the educational system, and the other function systems—must be seen as legitimate by the rest of society, and the legal system establishes its own legitimacy by following accepted procedures, as well as by inviting the participation of people.
+If people are able serve on juries (and become lawyers, judges, and bailiffs, court reporters, etc.), they feel that they are included in the legal system.
 And if they can vote or even run for office, they feel included in the political system.